 - Set the default country to None in your state and country picklists setup section.

 - Map both standard State and Country fields together.

 The specified value in a relationship field is not valid, or data is not of the expected type.

 Salesforce has a timeout limit for transactions based on CPU usage.
 If transactions consume too much CPU time, they will be changed to a long-running transaction.

 A required argument is missing.

-CANNOT_UPDATE_CONVERTED_LEAD: When you convert a Lead to a Contact, Account, or Opportunity, it cannot be updated as it does not exist anymore.
+When you convert a lead to a contact, account, or opportunity, it cannot be updated as it does not exist anymore.

-Industry Field: You will only be given one option from the drop down when mapping to the Salesforce industry field.
-This is intended functionality so that the Salesforce industry field can be mapped correctly to SharpSpring's industry field.
-Salesforce uses a dropdown field and SharpSpring uses a text entry field.
-Any text created in SharpSpring in the SharpSpring industry field will be available in the Salesforce industry dropdown once the sync has taken place.
-The selected Salesforce industry dropdown options will also sync over to the SharpSpring industry field.
+A: You will only be given one option from the drop-down list when mapping to the Salesforce Industry field.
+This is intended functionality so that the Salesforce Industry field can be mapped correctly to SharpSpring's Industry field.
+Salesforce uses a drop-down field, and SharpSpring uses a text entry field.
+Any text created in SharpSpring in the SharpSpring Industry field will be available in the Salesforce industry drop-down once the sync has taken place.
+The selected Salesforce Industry drop-down options will also sync over to the SharpSpring Industry field.

 Q: What happens when I convert a lead to a contact within SharpSpring?